scenariomartin/EnglishWords/words.md

 microwave
 fridge
 //bench
-  fence ,what we have here is called a fence. defence indoor | outdoor roof
+  fence ,what we have here is called a fence. :pale::pure defence indoor | outdoor roof